• Default font size

 Q:

-If a hotel operates both hotel business and service apartment business simultaneously, do these two business types both need to pay the HAT?
+If a hotel operates both hotel business and service apartment business simultaneously, does it have to pay the HAT for both of these two business types?

 A: